50 Mini Vacations That Won’t Break the Bank

 Budget tip: One of the best souvenirs here is free, if you know where to look: Cape May diamonds, silicone gems that appear naturally in the sand.
 The kids will love discovering and collecting them.

-Where to stay: The Madison Avenue Beach Club offers condo units with kitchens and separate bedrooms and a big pool and reasonable rates around $200 in the middle of summer.
+Where to stay: The Madison Avenue Beach Club offers condo units with kitchens and separate bedrooms and a big pool and reasonable rates of around $200 in the middle of summer.
 Here are some of our favorite family-friendly beaches around the country.